 Having been a frequent visitor to Maxwell Colonna-Dashwood’s coffee shop in Bath, Jake couldn’t turn down the opportunity to work with the three-time UK Barista Champion on his ecommerce venture.
 Jake brought Elliot Jay Stocks’ design for the Colonna Coffee website to life with the help of Gavin Ballard, and Kieran Masterton.

 Verdant Brewing Co. were voted the best new brewery in England in 2016 by Ratebeer and Jake would like to think the logo he designed for them helped in some small way.
-Along with the logo, Jake designed and built their website.
-Fun fact: head brewer Adam Robertson gave Jake his first job fresh out of University.
+Along with the logo, Jake designed and built their first website.
+Fun fact: head brewer Adam Robertson gave Jake his first job fresh out of Uni.

 Jake gave a talk on SVG at Breaking Borders in June 2015.
 Back at this time there was very little concise practical information out there, so Jake put together a guide outlying the best ways to use them on the web.
 It has since been translated into 3 more languages and has been viewed by over 250,000 people.